When Do I Start Planning for College?

 • Continue to build your resume with your summer.
 Take a college course?

 Now things begin to heat up!
 Start becoming aware of deadlines and application requirements.
 This is the time to get serious about developing a college list.
-Although you don’t need to choose exactly where to apply yet, but you do need to have a plan mapped out for achieving your broad educational goals.
+Although you don’t need to choose exactly where to apply yet, you do need to have a plan mapped out for achieving your broad educational goals.
 The journal should be getting thicker.

 • Keep reading!